Female with headphones on smiling

 Assessment

-The portfolio will include a log of hours spent on supervision activity, notes and reflections on your taught sessions, a reflective account of supervision given and received, an appraisal from the seminar group leader, a report from your supervisee(s) and a self-appraisal.
-Opportunities for you to gain feedback on your developing understandings and knowledge and your musical, supervisory and critical evaluation skills will be embedded throughout the module, e.g., in group seminars, discussions and small group activities.
+You will have opportunities to gain feedback on your developing understanding and knowledge, and your musical, supervisory and critical evaluation skills will be embedded throughout the module, e.g. in group seminars, discussions and small group activities.
+Y

 Prices and dates